vmware/terraform-provider-nsxt/website/docs/r/policy_predefined_gateway_policy.html.markdown

   * `log_label` - (Optional) Additional information (string) which will be propagated to the rule syslog.
   * `tag` - (Optional) A list of scope + tag pairs to associate with this Rule.
   * `action` - (Optional) The action for the Rule.
 Must be one of: `ALLOW`, `DROP` or `REJECT`.
 Defaults to `ALLOW`.
-* `defaultrule` (Optional) A repeatable block to modify default rules for the Gateway Policy in a `DEFAULT` category.
+* `default_rule` (Optional) A repeatable block to modify default rules for the Gateway Policy in a `DEFAULT` category.
+This setting is only applicable to policies in `DEFAULT` category.
 Each rule includes the following fields:
   * `scope` - (Required) Scope for the default rule that should be modified.
 Only one default rule can be present for each scope.
   * `description` - (Optional) Description of the resource.
   * `logged` - (Optional) A boolean flag to enable packet logging.